Larbert: Public amenities

 While having its own identity, Larbert is contiguous with the neighbouring settlement of Stenhousemuir, which borders its eastern side and has a larger population.
 As a result, the local centre of commercial gravity is located in Stenhousemuir, where most shops, the nearest health centre, high school and local government offices are found.

 There are currently three primary schools in Larbert itself.
 Larbert Village Primary School dates from 1891 and has 270 pupils.
 Ladeside Primary School dates from 1970 and has a roll of 400 nursery and primary pupils.
 Additionally, pupils who live in the eastern portion of Larbert and live in the catchment area for Stenhousemuir Primary School attend there.
 A new purpose built 434-pupil primary school, Kinnaird Primary School, opened in January 2008 in North Larbert.
 Most secondary pupils attend Larbert High School, which historically was the main school for the whole of Larbert parish and serves secondary level pupils from the surrounding area and outlying villages such as Airth and Skinflats.
 Despite its name, Larbert High School lies entirely in Stenhousemuir.

 The large Forth Valley Royal Hospital lies in Larbert.
 A small portion of the Bellsdyke Hospital complex, located on the outskirts of the town, still exists and provides psychiatric care only for patients in the Forth Valley health board area.
 In May 2007, construction began on a new 860-bed hospital for the Stirling and Falkirk on the site of the former RSNH in Larbert. the Forth Valley Royal Hospital (FVRH) will replace and combine existing facilities at both Falkirk and Stirling on a new site.
-The construction phase of the project is expected to be completed by December 2009.
-Services will then progressively transfer to the hospital from Summer 2010.
-There is also a WH Smith, M&S Simply Food and Starbucks located at the Hospital.
+The construction phase of the project was expected to be completed by December 2009.

 The Falkirk Council local authority provides all waste management services, with recycling facilities at Roughmute near Denny and at Kinneil Kerse in Bo'ness.

 There are three 18-hole golf courses close to Larbert.
 Falkirk Tryst Golf Club, on the boundary between Larbert and Stenhousemuir, is a parkland-style course with a length of 6053 yd.
 Falkirk Golf Club, is located on the outskirts of Larbert, between the town and Camelon.
 About 1 mi north is the Glenbervie Golf Club.
 Larbert also has its own lawn bowls club.

 There is a cricket club in Stenhousemuir, which adjoins Larbert.
 Stenhousemuir Cricket Club based on part of the old Trysting grounds at Tryst Road.
 As a club it has been in existence for over 135 years and has a very proud history with many international cricketers coming from within its ranks.